swiftly-solution/documentation/docgen/output/events/gameevents/onhostagecallforhelp.md

 ---

 # OnHostageCallForHelp
-This event is triggered when hostage_call_for_help is triggered
+This event is triggered when hostage_call_for_help is triggered.
 ::: tabs
 @tab Lua
 ```lua